cykorr/wuxia-epubs/README.md

 ## novels currently uploaded (epub)
-reverend insanity, lord of the mysteries, a will eternal, i shall seal the heavens, omniscient reader's viewpoint, sss class suicide hunter,
+reverend insanity, lord of the mysteries, a will eternal, i shall seal the heavens, omniscient reader's viewpoint, sss class suicide hunter, library of heaven's path